-This chapter is about what was talked about causes of school drop out.
+This chapter is about what was talked about causes of school dropout.
 There is no clear answer as to why it is so difficult to universalize education.
 The reasons differ from one country to another and are strongly influenced by differences in their history, culture, economy and (general and educational) policy.
-In this paper we will explore possible causes to explain why education in Kibaale District has not (yet) been universalized.
-Starting from these causes, measures will then be discussed that could be effective in the implementation of universal education.
+In this paper we shall explore possible causes to explain why education in Mitooma district has not (yet) been universalized starting from these causes, measures will then be discussed that could be effective in the implementation of universal education.

-Leach Lisa, (1994.) shows teachers' critical role in children's success in schools.
-They suggest that children's low participation and their negative attitudes towards education are greatly affected by teachers' attitudes.
-The author provides a self sexism-quiz teachers can take in order to identify specific classroom attitudes towards students that may affect their instruction in class.
+Leach Lisa, (1994) shows teachers' critical role in children's success in schools.
+They suggest the children's low participation and their negative attitudes towards education are greatly affected by teachers' attitudes.
+The author provides a self sexism-quiz teachers can take in order to identify specific classroom attitudes towards students that may affect instruction in class.

-According to Uganda Population and Housing census (2002), in 1997, a new government initiative, Universal Primary Education (UPE), was introduced with the intention of broadening access to primary schooling, largely through reducing the costs of schooling.
+According to Uganda Population and Housing Census (2002), in 1997, a new government initiative, Universal Primary Education (UPE), was introduced with the intention of broadening access to primary schooling, largely through reducing the costs of schooling.
 The effects of implementing UPE in 1997 were dramatic.
-Enrollment in primary schools stabilised between 1999 and 2003 with an average annual growth rate of 5.6 percent.
-The enrollment increased from 6.3 million pupils in 1999 to 7.6 million pupils in 2003.
-The number of primary schools also increased by 26 percent during the period (from 10,597 in 1999 to 13,353 in 2003).
+Enrolment in primary schools established between 1999 and 2003 with an average annual growth rate of 5.6 percent.
+The enrolment increased from 6.3 million pupils in 1999 to 7.6 million pupils in 2003.
+The number of secondary schools also increased by 26 percent during the period (from 10,597 in 1999 to 13,353 in 2003)

-In August 2001, over 200 children and young people from across Africa gathered in Kampala with education officers from international agencies, representatives of African governments and leading figures from civil society, representing 35 African countries, to participate in the Girl's Education Movement launch.
-Arguing that girl's education is one of the most effective development investments a country can make, girls joined Ministers of Education and led the debate on the barriers that exclude girls from the educational system.
+In August 2001, over 200 children and young people from across Africa gathered in Kampala with education officers from international agencies, representatives of African government and leading figures from civil society, representing 35 African countries, to participate in the Girl's Education Movement launch.

+Arguing that girl's education is one of the most effective development investments a country can make, girls joined ministers of education is one of the most effective development investment a country can make, girl's joined Minister of Education and led the debate on the barriers that exclude girls from the education system.
 To prepare for the conference, 100 children and young people (two thirds were girls) were trained in creative facilitation and basic gender analysis.

-2.1 Causes of School drop out
+2.1 Causes of school dropout

-Traditional attitudes that prefer early marriage and domestic roles over education for girls, Many girls are kept at home to care for younger family members and help with domestic work, Urban families keep girls from schools that are often over-crowded and underresourced, Rural families are especially unwilling to let older girls travel long distances to school by bus, Low income families find it hard to meet the costs of transport, uniforms and stationery.
+Traditional attitude that prefer early marriage and domestic roles over education for girls, many girls are kept at home to care for younger family members and help with domestic work, urban families keep girls from schools that are often over-crowded and under resourced, rural families are especially unwilling to let older girls travel long distances to school by bus, low income families find it hard to meet the costs of transport, uniforms and stationary.

-According to Fitzsimons, Emla (2002); the main causes of school dropouts are personal factors, home and school stability, school experiences, social behavior, and rebellion.
-Personal problems affecting students seem to be the main cause for students to drop out of high school and they include:-
+According to Fitzsimons, Emla (2002), the main causes of school dropouts are personal factors, home and school stability, school experiences, social behavior and rebellion.
+Personal problems affecting students seem to be the main cause for students to drop out of high school and they include;

-According to Farrant (1784), jobs increase the percentage of students dropping out of school.
+According to Farrant (1784), jobs increased the percentage of students dropping out of school.
 Some students may and do have to take on a job to support themselves or their family.
-The job may interfere with school hours, school homework, and/or school activities.
+The job may interfere with school hours, school homework and or school activities.
 Drug problems are very serious and have major side effects students.
 This serious problem causes many students to drop out of school.
-They do this to either to help their drug addiction or to get a handle on their problem.
+They do this to either help their drug addiction or to get a handle on their problem.